SaurabPoudel/lms/README.md

 mingw32-make clean-data-folder
 ```

-### If you are getting error like "Error deleting original file"
+### If you are getting error like "Error deleting original file"s

 1. Open a terminal or command prompt.
 2. Change the current working directory to the location where you have cloned the project.